Feral child: Description

 Feral children lack the basic social skills that are normally learned in the process of enculturation.
 For example, they may be unable to learn to use a toilet, have trouble learning to walk upright after walking on all fours their whole lives, or display a complete lack of interest in the human activity around them.
 They often seem mentally impaired and have almost insurmountable trouble learning a human language.
 The impaired ability to learn a natural language after having been isolated for so many years is often attributed to the existence of a critical period for language learning, and taken as evidence in favor of the critical period hypothesis.

 There is little scientific knowledge about feral children.
 One of the best-documented cases has supposedly been that of sisters Amala and Kamala, described by Reverend J. A. L. Singh in 1926 as having been "raised by wolves" in a forest in India.
-French surgeon Serge Aroles, however, has persuasively argued that the case was a fraud, perpetrated by Singh in order to raise money for his orphanage.
+French surgeon Serge Aroles, however, has argued that the case was a fraud, perpetrated by Singh in order to raise money for his orphanage.
 Child psychologist Bruno Bettelheim states that Amala and Kamala were born mentally and physically disabled.
 Yet other scientific studies of feral children exist, such as the case of Genie.

 History

 Prior to the 1600s, feral and wild children stories were usually limited to myths and legends.
 In those tales, the depiction of feral children included hunting for food, running on all fours instead of two, and not knowing language.
 Philosophers and scientists were interested in the concept of such children, and began to question if these children were part of a different species from the human family.

 The question was taken seriously as science tried to name and categorize the development of humans, and the understanding of the natural world in the 18th and 19th century.
 Around the 20th century, psychologists were attempting to differentiate between biological behavior and culture.
 Feral children who lived in isolation or with animals provided examples of this dilemma.

+In his 1849–1850 report, Report on Budhuk alias Bagree Decoits, William Henry Sleeman provided six accounts of feral children nurtured by wolves, two he had witnessed himself, which were published separately in 1852 as An Account of Wolves Nurturing Children in Their Dens and are thought to have likely inspired the character of Mowgli in Rudyard Kipling's 1894 novel The Jungle Book.